Get started:

 Can I Get a Refund If I Buy a Scrapped Car?

-If a seller intentionally misleads you, you may be eligible for a refund under consumer protection rules.
+If a seller intentionally misleads you, you may be eligible for a refund under consumer protection laws.
 Contact the seller first; if they refuse, report the problem to Trading Standards or seek legal advice.

 Will My Insurance Cover a Scrapped Car If I Buy One Unknowingly?